 Extended replacement cost vs. guaranteed replacement cost: What’s the difference?

-If you're looking for absolute certainty that all replacement costs will be covered, no matter the circumstances, there's one further product to consider: Guaranteed replacement cost coverage.
+If you're looking for absolute certainty that all replacement costs will be covered, no matter the circumstances, there's one further product to consider: guaranteed replacement cost coverage.